scraperwiki/newsreader-api/README.md

 The Simple API has been used at Hack Days run as part of the NewsReader Project, a bundle of links providing additional information can be found [here](http://tab.bz/ydtco/).

+The Simple API uses an API key for authentication please contact dataservices@scraperwiki.com for an API key.

 ## Local install
 * `git clone git@bitbucket.org:scraperwikids/newsreader_api_flask_app.git`
 * Work on a virtualenv (optional)